-- A. Boys and girls school team champions will be awarded at both rurals and provincials in three categories:
+- A. At the rural championships, school team champions will be awarded in three categories:

-- I. 1A/2A schools
+- 1A/2A schools

 - II.
 3A schools

 - III.
+4A/5A schools

+- B. At the provincial championships, school team champions will be awarded in three categories:

+- 1A/2A schools

+- II.
+3A/4A schools

-4A schools
+- III.
+5A schools

-- B. Each school team will select its 10 highest finishing wrestlers and combine placement points to determine the top school in each category.
+- C. Each school team will select its 10 highest finishing wrestlers and combine placement points to determine the top school in each category.
 The team points awarded shall be proportional to the number of participants in each weight class and shall be weighted in the following manner: